cs423-uiuc-fall25/rex-mp4-template/README.md

 > [!IMPORTANT]
 > For this MP you need work on the x86-64 architecture.
 We assume the x86-64 architecture and ABI in this writeup.
 Engineering-IT has provided x86-64 VMs for all students, please refer to Piazza post for the access.
+>
+> This documentation is shipped with your starter code, but please always refer to https://github.com/cs423-uiuc-fall25/rex-mp4-template for the most recent version.

 ## Introduction